alperakkan/alperakkan/README.md

 - 👋 Hi, I’m @alperakkan
 - 👀 I’m working as Junior .NET Developer
-- 🌱 I’m interested in back-end part of web development
+- 🌱 I’m interested in full stack web development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me alprakkn@outlook.com...

 <!---
 alperakkan/alperakkan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.